-Regardless of the strength of said disbelief; we do not believe in god(s).
+Regardless of the strength of said disbelief (or non-belief); we do not believe in god(s).

 It doesn’t mean anything other than that.
 Some atheists are very humanistic where as others are incredibly selfish individuals.
 There is quite a strong correlation between intelligence and atheism, but I have also met some really stupid atheists, just as I have met some really smart theists.
 It is unfair to make statements like “atheists are smarter” or “atheists are more rational”.
 This is deomstrabley false.

 If Answers in Reason makes a post, that is completely on that contributor.
 We (or he/she) do not speak for all atheists or even each other.
 Similarly other atheists do not speak for Answers in Reason.
-We are not a religion.
-We are not a tribe, but would like to have as many different voices as part of the Answers in Reason website and Facebook page.
+We are not a religion and would like to have as many different voices as part of the Answers in Reason website and Facebook page.

 Firstly there is the term Gnostic and Agnostic which is now used as a prefix to describe both theism and atheism.
 This is not exactly its empirical use but is the common colloquialism.
 Whilst not accepted academically folks today use them to describe the knowledge element of their belief/disbelief.

 Essentially a gnostic (theist/atheist) is 100% certain (or knows) their view is correct.
 These types can rarely be reasoned with.

 An agnostic is, not necessarily doubtful, but at least more open to possibility (because they don’t know).